Home > Candy > Cookie Butter Fudge

 Easy Holiday Fudge

-Like I mentioned, this was this first time I ever made fudge.
+As I mentioned, this was the first time I ever made fudge.
 And I’m a little disappointed in myself for waiting this long.
 Fudge is SO easy to make.
-Sure, there are proper ways for making fudge that involve heating sugar, candy thermometers, and probably some frustration and tears because the sugar got too hot.
-But there is the easy way.
+Sure, there are proper ways to make fudge that involve heating sugar, candy thermometers, and probably some frustration and tears because the sugar got too hot.
+But there is an easy way.

 Which is this recipe.